CharlyReux/evolvable-by-design-tutorial/tutorial.md

 On the [page](http://localhost:5173/) You should now see the simple application that you will work on.

-### Displaying user informations
+### Displaying user information

 The goal of the application is simply to display user information when entering an id and pressing the button.

 A simple UI is provided in [App.tsx](frontend/src/App.tsx), you can look around to see how it works.
-However the calls for the api is not setup yet, so requesting to the backend won't do much for now.
+However the calls for the API is not setup yet, so requesting to the backend won't do much for now.

 In the [User Service](frontend/src/services/UserService.ts), you can implement the getUserInfo() method with the following code: